Applications for 2022/23 are now closed.

 - Prior conviction or current indictment for a felony may result in disqualification.

-- Candidates’ literary talent and accomplishments will be evaluated on the basis of works published in literary journals; works published as books by commercial publishing houses; plays performed by repertory and/or established theaters, films and television series which have been shown in movie theaters across the country or broadcast on national television; etc.
+- Candidates’ literary talent and accomplishments will be evaluated on the basis of works published in literary journals; works published as books by commercial publishing houses; plays performed by repertory and/or established theaters, films and television series which have been shown in movie theaters across the country or broadcasts on national television; etc.

 - English language proficiency.